-- A structure of RBC lacks nucleus or “Anucleated”, where WBC contains a distinct nucleus or “Nucleated”.
+- A structure of RBC lacks a nucleus, i.e. “Anucleated”, while WBC contains a distinct nucleus, i.e. “Nucleated”.

-- Red blood cells constitute about 36-50% of the total blood, while white blood cells make about 1% of the total blood.
+- Red blood cells constitute about 36-50% of the total blood, while white blood cells contribute nearly 1% of the total blood.

 - The circulatory movement of RBC is between the cardiovascular system, whereas WBC moves between the cardiovascular and lymphatic system.

-- A normal range of RBC in per microliter of blood sample is between 4.7-6.1 million and when the cell count increases and decreases, it turns into a medical condition known as Polycythaemia and Anaemia respectively.
-A normal range of WBC in per microliter of blood sample is between 4500-11,000 and when the cell count increases and decreases, it turns into a medical condition known as Leukocytosis and Leukopenia respectively.
+- A normal range of RBC per microliter of blood sample is between 4.7-6.1 million.
+Any alternations in the normal RBC concentration turns into a medical condition known as Polycythaemia (RBC count increases) and Anaemia (RBC count decreases).
+A normal range of WBC per microliter of blood sample is between 4500-11,000.
+The increase and decrease in the WBC count turn into a medical condition known as Leukocytosis and Leukopenia, respectively.

-- Both RBC and WBC are the kinds of blood cells that are the universal constituents of blood.
+- Both RBC and WBC are the kinds of blood cells, which are the universal constituents of blood.

 - Haematocrit test is a complete blood count test that can measure the cell concentration of RBC (represented as haematocrit) and the concentration of WBC (represented by the Buffy layer).

-- Both are the kind of blood cells produced by the haematopoietic stem cells, and the process commonly refers as haematopoiesis.
+- Both RBC and WBC are produced by the haematopoietic stem cells, and the process is commonly called haematopoiesis.

-Therefore, we can conclude that RBC and WBC being a part of the circulatory system performs distinct functions to boost up the body’s immunity and metabolism.
+Therefore, we can conclude that RBCs and WBCs are a part of the circulatory system, which perform distinct functions to boost the body’s immunity and metabolism.